knpuniversity/oauth2-client-bundle/README.md

 ### Authenticating any OAuth user

-If you don't need to fetch/persist any information about the user, you can use the `OAuthUserProvider` service to quickly authenticate them into your application.
+If you don't need to fetch/persist any information about the user, you can use the `OAuthUserProvider` service to quickly authenticate them in your application.

-Firstly define the user provider in your `security.yml` file:
+First define the user provider in your `security.yml` file:

 ```yml
 security: